 - E-mail sending and receiving skills

-The video distance courses provide "real-time" instruction.
-Through the use of technology, you can see and hear your instructor at all times though you are located in different geographic locations.
+The video distance courses provide “real-time” instruction.
+Using technology, you can see and hear your instructor at all times, even though you are located in different geographic locations.
 You can ask questions and your instructor can provide immediate feedback.
-The majority of these courses require fundamental skills such as e-mailing and discussion boards.
-If registering for one of these courses, Students must attend a distance learning orientation session.
+Most of these courses require fundamental skills such as e-mailing and posting on discussion boards.
+If registering for one of these courses, students must complete a Blackboard orientation session.

 - You will find that most web based courses are not self-paced courses, you are expected to meet class/assignments due dates.
 Your instructor determines the design of the course (for example, whether you have to be logged on at a certain time for a live chat).